pjsilvestre/CS157A-21/docs/Project_Data_Model_and_Database_Design_Revision.md

 ### Attire "has a" Type

-An piece of Attire has exactly one Category type (e.g. sweater, shoes), whereas a Category type is encompossed by zero to many piece(s) of Attire.
+A piece of Attire has exactly one Category type (e.g. sweater, shoes), whereas a Category type is encompassed by zero to many piece(s) of Attire.

 ### Outfit "has a" Tag